arceri-c/chorpiler/README.md

 - **Testing the generated output:** By running `npm run test/output`, tests are executed confirming that the produced outputs are valid artefacts, by replaying conforming logs (which must lead to a valid execution) and non-conforming logs (which must be rejected).
 Gas cost are also reported for the conforming logs.
 These tests are found in `tests/output`.

 `npm run test` runs both test groups.

+To test the token transfer feature run `npx hardhat test`

 ## Architecture
 > [!NOTE]